98damage/cs50Final/README.md

 The program retrieves this survey information from the users which then feeds into the OpenAI API, the user is presented with a range of options for their meals for the week that are suited to their requirements.
 The user can select out of a list of recipes what they want to cook for the week.
 The program then displays the 7 recipes the user has chosen which the users can then click into each recipe to view the method and ingredients.

-User auth has been implemented, users can register for accounts, login and logout.
+User authentication has been implemented, users can register for accounts, login and logout.
 Users can change their survey data anytime and generate new recipes anytime.

 ### App.py: